 Welcome to OnFife's exciting artist residencies page!

-Between January and March 2021, OnFife will be supporting three, four-week-long residencies for artists who will be using their practices to reach out and inspire groups who, due to Covid-19, are facing additional barriers to accessing vital resources and opportunities for participation in creative projects.
+Between January and March 2021, OnFife are supporting three, four-week-long residencies for artists who will be using their practices to reach out and inspire groups who, due to Covid-19, are facing additional barriers to accessing vital resources and opportunities for participation in creative projects.
 The project is funded by the 'Performing Arts Venue Relief Fund' supported by Creative Scotland with funding from Scottish Government, and OnFife warmly invites you to engage with our resident artists!
 Due to our venues being closed due to Covid-19, all activities will take place online so please join us from your phone, tablet or computer.